techxasexec/NLP-financial-datasimilar/README.md

 # NLP-financial-datasimilar
-Shows what I call "datasimilar" training of NLP financial for fin product identification using CFPB data
+Shows what I call "datasimilar" training of NLP financial model for fin product identification using CFPB data